hilts-vaughan/OpenORPG/README.md

 Feature List
 =============

 OpenORPG is being built up at a fast pace and this list will be changing and growing at a rapid pace during initial development.
-With all the rambling aside, OpenRPG supports the following features as of right now:
+With all the rambling aside, OpenORPG supports the following features as of right now:

 ## General Features